Capital-Economics-IT/ce_api_examples/python/README.md

 ## Introduction

-This sample script(s) supplied herein demonstrate a simple query, in Python, to both the data & metadata endpoints of the API.
+This sample script [api_example.py](./api_example.py) supplied demonstrate a simple query, in Python, to both the data & metadata endpoints of the API.

 The returned data, in JSON format, can then be used in your own applications.